agjignesh/Page_Rank_visualization/README.md

+# How to run

+clone the repositry
+In the terminal write: streamlit run app.py

 # Understanding the PageRank Algorithm

 PageRank is a foundational algorithm, famously used by Google Search, to rank the importance of web pages based on the structure of the web's links.
 It models a "random surfer" navigating the web.